Emergency Fund vs Debt Payoff

 Emergency fund vs debt payoff: compare the math and risk of saving first versus attacking high-APR debt.
 Find the right balance for your income, job stability, and debt mix.

 The emergency fund vs debt payoff question is not about picking a winner forever—it is about sequencing cash in the right order.
 Paying high-APR debt saves real money every month, but zero savings leaves you one surprise bill away from new borrowing.
 The best plan protects you from setbacks while still attacking costly balances.
+Treating this as a permanent either/or choice usually produces the worst of both worlds: months of aggressive payoff erased by a single uninsured expense on the same card you just paid down.

 Why Both Goals Compete for the Same Dollars